Atlantisphere/Quantum-Morphic-Fields/README.md

 - **Issues**: Identify bugs, propose new features, or suggest improvements.

 ## Licensing and Recognition
-This project is licensed under the Apache License 2.0, which allows for both academic and commercial use while ensuring that original contributors, like Rupert Sheldrake ([ORCID: 0000-0001-8814-4014](https://orcid.org/0000-0001-8814-4014)), are appropriately recognized in all derivative works.
+This project is licensed under the Apache License 2.0, which allows for both academic and commercial use while ensuring that original theorists, like Rupert Sheldrake ([ORCID: 0000-0001-8814-4014](https://orcid.org/0000-0001-8814-4014)), are appropriately recognized in all derivative works.
 For more details, see the [LICENSE](LICENSE) file.

 ### Citing This Work
 When using technologies or theories developed in this repository in academic or research settings, please cite this repository as well as the original publications by Rupert Sheldrake.